2. Economic report

 Legal conditions / significant events

-The legal parameters for United Internet’s business activities remained largely unchanged from the previous year in 2020 and thus had no significant influence on the development of the United Internet Group.
+The other legal parameters for United Internet’s business activities remained largely unchanged from the previous year in 2021 and thus had no significant influence on the development of the United Internet Group

 New combined VDSL/FTTH agreement with Deutsche Telekom